usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-basic-false-positives-intro/step2/info.md

 </details>
 <br />

+> &#128270; Look out for the `crs.violated_rule` field which contains the Core Rule Set rule number triggering the action!

 The field `crs.violated_rule` indicates what Core Rule Set Rule has triggered.
 The `Rule ID 920420` blocks this request because the content-type is `text/plain` which is untrusted.

->The Rule IDs in the 949... range are the blocking condition rules and are not of interest, in our case the Rule ID 920420 (Protocol enforcement) is!
+> &#128226; The Rule IDs in the 949... range are the blocking condition rules and are not of interest.
+In our case the **Rule ID 920420** (Protocol enforcement) is!

-### Reconfigure Core Waap instance
+### Reconfigure the Core Waap instance

-We want these `/socket.io` requests to succeed (in our use-case the block of these requests is a `false positive`) and therefore we add an exeption rule to the core-waap CRS configuration using `requestRuleExceptions`:
+You want these `/socket.io` requests to succeed (in this use-case the block of these requests is a `false positive`) and therefore you add an exeption rule to the core-waap `CRS` configuration using `requestRuleExceptions`:

 ```yaml
 ...